ThibeauWouters/jim_meets_harmonic/11d_runs/README.md

 - `working_0`: The first test run
 - `working_1`: Similar test run, slightly changed injection and priors.
 Cross-checking with jim on this one.
+However, the posteriors don't seem to agree -- perhaps this is because the priors between bilby and jim do not match completely.
+Will test that in the next batch of runs.
+- `working_2`: New set of runs.
+Now changed the priors on the angles to uniform ones, in order to make sure the bilby and jim runs agree.